The Hidden Psychology of Successful Brands

 The Subtle Art of Choice Architecture

-While emotions play a significant role in brand loyalty, the best marketing strategy often functions on an even more subliminal level.
+While emotions play a significant role in brand loyalty, the best marketing strategy often operates at a more subliminal level.

-This is where choice architecture comes in: the method of influencing choices by architecting the context in which people make those choices.
+This is where choice architecture comes in: the method of influencing choices by shaping the context in which people make them.

 A good example is the way Red Bull sponsors college parties.
 The energy, excitement, and social bonding create a context where reaching for its product would feel natural and uncontrived.